takasoft/Bootstrap-4-Jekyll-Theme/README.md

 * Note: if you have changed _config.yml, you have to restart the development server

+* Note: When you use baseurl, the home page might not work on your local machine.
+In that case, just put `/` at the end and it will work.
+This problem will not occur on GitHub Pages.

 ## How to import from wordpress

 1. Install "WordPress to Jekyll Exporter"